noirotm/flvmeta/man/flvmeta.1.md

 ## -C, \--check

-Print a report to standard output listing warnings and errors detected in *INPUT_FILE*, as well as potential incompatibilities, and informations about the codecs used in the file.
+Print a report to standard output listing warnings and errors detected in *INPUT_FILE*, as well as potential incompatibilities, and information about the codecs used in the file.
 The exit code will be set to a non-zero value if there is at least one error in the file.